Chisomnwa/Hamoye-DS---Stage-A-Quiz/README.md

-# HAMOYE DATA SCIENCE STAGE A QUIZ
+# Hamoye Data Science Stage A Quiz

 This is the submission of my assessment quiz of the Hamoye Data Science Internship Stage A.